SophieDufrane/redeemit-platform/README.md

 ---

 ### **5.2.
 Automated Testing**
-This project was tested using **Django's** library `unittest` to validate the key functionalities of the catalogue, cart, and redemption process.
+This project was also tested using **Django's** library `unittest` to validate the key functionalities of the catalogue, cart, and redemption process.

 All **21 tests passed successfully**, confirming the correct implementation of:
   - **Catalogue**: Listing and viewing rewards